AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in November 2025

++++**Workfront Planning Maintenance Updates week of November 16-22, 2025**

+### Workfront Planning Maintenance Updates week of November 16-22, 2025

+#### Custom Forms

+**Active/inactive indicator added to list of custom forms where a field is used**

+In the custom form designer, you can select a field and click **View Related Forms** to view a list of all the other forms where the field is used.
+This shows you which other forms will be affected if you edit the field.

+An enhancement to this list is an active/inactive indicator for each form.
+You can see at a glance whether the field is currently used on active or inactive forms.

++++

 +++**Workfront Planning Maintenance Updates week of November 9-15, 2025**

 ### Workfront Planning Maintenance Updates week of November 9-15, 2025